 Links with industry and professional recognitionThese intercultural programmes have twice been awarded the UK Trade and Investment National Languages for Export award for the Eastern region in the category 'innovative courses in adult, further and higher education which prepare students for working in, or with, people from non-English-speaking markets'.

-Associated careersGraduates of this course have gone on to a variety of careers including:intercultural training; intercultural mediation in educational and social contexts; Work with non-governmental organisations (Unesco, Unicef); language teaching (both English and others in the UK and abroad); translating and interpreting (in agencies or community contexts); administration (in business, education or embassies); international property sales; and human resources.
+Associated careersGraduates of this course have gone on to a variety of careers including: intercultural training (e.g. for Communicaid); intercultural mediation in educational and social contexts; work with non-governmental organisations (Unesco, Unicef); language teaching (both English and other languages in the UK and abroad); translating and interpreting (in agencies or community contexts); administration (in business, education or embassies); international property sales; and human resources.
 A number of students have also continued to PhD study.

 This course is relevant to a range of professional activities within local government, European institutions, international companies, social work or education and training.